-8.3.2.
-Sprinklers are not required in bathrooms where the area does not exceed 55 sq. ft. unless there is door exiting directly to the outside, and the walls and ceilings including behind fixtures, are of noncombustible or limited combustible materials providing a fifteen-minute thermal barrier.
+8.3.2 Sprinklers are not required in bathrooms where the area does not exceed 55 sq. ft. unless there is door exiting directly to the outside, and the walls and ceilings including behind fixtures, are of noncombustible or limited combustible materials providing a fifteen-minute thermal barrier.

-The Rancho Santa Fe Fire Protection District revises or adds the following sections to read as follows:
+The Rancho Santa Fe Fire Protection District revises or adds the following section to read as follows:

-- 8.3.3.
-Sprinklers shall not be required in clothes closets, linen closets, and pantries that meet the following conditions: - 1.
-The area of the space does not exceed 24 sq. ft. - 2.
-The shortes dimension does not exceed 3 ft. - 3.
+8.3.3.
+Sprinklers shall not be required in clothes closets, linen closets, and pantries that meet the following conditions:

+- 1. The area of the space does not exceed 24 sq. ft. - 2.
+The shortest dimension does not exceed 3 ft. - 3.
 The walls and ceilings are surfaced with noncombustible or limited-combustible materials as defined in NFPA 220. - 4.
-The closet does not contain any type of electrical items such as light fixtures, electrical outlets or low voltage equipment. - 8.3.4.
-Sprinklers shall be installed in garages, carports and similar structures unless they meet the exception in sec.
-903.2.2.1.
-Covered patios, decks, balconies or similar projections that extend 10 feet or more from the structure will require adequate fire sprinkler coverage. - 8.3.10.
-Sprinklers shall be installed in saunas and wine rooms.
+The closet does not contain any type of electrical items such as light fixtures, electrical outlets or low voltage equipment.